ludus-leonis/FreeBeeGee/docs/snapshots.md

 └─ LICENSE.md
 ```

-Note that all files have to be in the root folder of the `ZIP`.
-Usually you want to also add assets (images) and states (table setups), so a more realistic example is:
+Note that all files have to be in the root folder of the `ZIP`!
+Usually you want to also add assets (media) and states (table setups), so a more realistic example contains:

 ```
 /